 Animal ethics

-Researchers who use live non-human vertebrate and higher-order invertebrate animals for experimental or teaching purposes are bound by the Australian Code for the Care and Use of Animals for Scientific Purposes and relevant Australian State and Commonwealth legislation together with University procedures and policies.
-All research has additional research integrity responsibilities.
-Find out more on Research Integrity at La Trobe.
+Researchers who use live non-human vertebrate and higher-order invertebrate animals for experimental or teaching purposes are bound by the Australian Code for the Care and Use of Animals for Scientific Purposes, the Prevention of Cruelty to Animals Act 1986 (POCTA) and Regulations and other relevant Australian State and Commonwealth legislation together with the La Trobe University Research Animal Ethics Procedure.
+All research has additional obligations under the Australian Code for the Responsible Conduct of Research and the La Trobe University Research Integrity Policy and the Research Governance Policy.

-All research and teaching projects involving live non-human vertebrates and higher-order invertebrates must be reviewed and approved by the La Trobe University Animal Ethics Committee (AEC) before the project begins.
-Please contact the Ethics, Integrity and Biosafety team if you are not sure if an ethics approval is required.
+All research and teaching projects involving live non-human vertebrates and higher-order invertebrates must be reviewed and approved by the La Trobe University Animal Ethics Committee (AEC) before they begin.
+You can read more about the scope and functions of the AEC in the AEC Terms of Reference 2024.

 Read about our commitments to openness about our use of animals in research and teaching.